rudderlabs/rudderstack-docs/destinations/analytics/adobe-analytics/setting-up-adobe-analytics-in-rudderstack.md

 * **Adobe Heartbeat Settings**: This setting is used to map your RudderStack video events to Adobe Heartbeat Events.
 Find more information on how this mapping is done in the [**Adobe Analytics Heartbeat Measurement**](adobe-analytics-heartbeat.md) page.

+* **Adobe Analytics Javascript SDK URL/Heartbeat SDK URL**: Add your proxy url where you will be hosting the adobe analytics js and heartbeat js.
+By default we host them at https://cdn.rudderlabs.com/adobe-analytics-js/adobe-analytics-js.js and https://cdn.rudderlabs.com/adobe-analytics-js/adobe-analytics-js-heartbeat.js respectively.

 ### Identity Resolution

 ![](../../../.gitbook/assets/image%20%28110%29.png)